 Korean culture is collective.
 Family, social connections, and a feeling of oneness are extremely important in Korean society.
-Most Western cultures by contrast, are individualistic.
+Most Western cultures, by contrast, are individualistic.

-This goes hand in hand with the collectivism idea; that you are just somebody at the supermarket, a stranger, and not part of the inner circle or community that the pushy person in question is concerned with at all.
+This goes hand in hand with the collectivist idea, that you are just somebody at the supermarket, a stranger, and not part of the inner circle or community that the pushy person in question is concerned with at all.
 The point is, this is likely to happen to you, try your best not to take it personally.

-Basically, trends seem more intensely trendy than I was used to.
+Basically, trends seem more intensely trendy than I use to.
 More detail on shopping and food will follow in later posts, but I’ll just say that the obsession Westerners have with individuality extends directly to our expectations of consumer goods, and it follows that the Korean emphasis on conformity would affect the options (or lack of options) available there too.

 The flip side of collectivism is that many Koreans will treat you like family once you form a connection of some kind.
 When you do become part of someone’s inner circle, they will generally go way out of their way to help you however they can, and they will expect the same from you in return.